 The first agrivoltaics installation launched by CNR at the horticultural school of Écully-Lyon-Dardilly.
 The aim is to reproduce it on farms in the Rhone Valley in the framework of pilot projects in the service of agriculture.

-PROMOTING RIVER TRANSPORT In its role as a waterway developer and manager of locks and the activities of port sites, CNR supports the growth of river transport in the service of ecological transition and territorial industrial development.
-AN ALTERNATIVE TO ROAD TRANSPORT In comparison to road transport, river transport emits only a quarter of the CO2 per tonne transported, and is one of the alternative modes of mobility for combating climate change.
+PROMOTING RIVER TRANSPORT

+In its role as a waterway developer and manager of locks and the activities of port sites, CNR supports the growth of river transport in the service of ecological transition and territorial industrial development.

+AN ALTERNATIVE TO ROAD TRANSPORT

+In comparison to road transport, river transport emits only a guarter of the CO2 per tonne transported, and is one of the alternative modes of mobility for combating climate change.
 It contributes to reducing the number of heavy goods trucks on the road and its development decreases the ecological footprint of logistics, road congestion and sound nuisances.
 Taking this development into account is all the more important since the navigation infrastructures of the River Rhone could handle four times more traffic a year without requiring a single additional euro of investment.
 In partnership with SNCF Réseau and VNF, CNR therefore endeavours to increase the synergy between rail and river on the Rhone-Saone corridor to build intermodal low carbon supply chains.
 It also supports the greening of the river fleet and is committed to making inland waterway use a reference in terms of ecological transport.

+tow-push convoy

+of 2 barges (4,400 t)

+replaces

+220 trucks

+on the roads

 The installation of Pradier (demolition waste recycling) in Lyon and Mondragon and QCP Arles (plastics recycling) shows the attractiveness of the river for the circular economy.
-THE OFFER OF PORTS WITHIN EASY REACH CNR manages and develops 19 industrial and port sites situated only 20 kilometres apart, all the way from Lyon to the Mediterranean Sea.
+THE OFFER OF PORTS WITHIN EASY REACH CNR manages and develops 18 industrial and port sites situated only 20 kilometres apart, all the way from Lyon to the Mediterranean Sea.
 Logistics providers are installed alongside industrial and construction companies interested in setting up at sites linked to the waterway and railways for their supplies and shipments of products.
 Port de Lyon is the bridgehead of this network that accommodates 172 companies and 5,200 jobs on 930 hectares.
-CNR's available land is rich with potential for participating in the reindustrialisation of the Rhone-Saone corridor while remaining environmentally friendly.
+CNR's available land has great potential for participating in the reindustrialisation of the Rhone-Soane corridor while respecting the environment.
 HIGH QUALITY SERVICE TO SKIPPERS CNR's Navigation Management Centre installed at Châteauneuf-du-Rhône (Drôme) has monitored and remotely controlled the 14 wide gauge locks on the Rhone 24/7 since 2012.
 It therefore contributes to the safety of the river, optimises the passage through locks and provides skippers with real-time information on traffic.
 GREEN URBAN LOGISTICS Begun with a nomad waterborne waste collection vessel, then with the removal via the river of incinerated waste residues, the urban services supplied by Port de Lyon to contribute to a sustainable city are undergoing considerable development.
-In 2022, a green delivery service combining river transport and electric bicycles fitted with trailers will be installed by Urban Logistic Solutions (ULS).
+In 2022, a green delivery service combining river transport and electric bicycles fitted with trailers was installed by Urban Logistic Solutions (ULS).
 It will strengthen the supply of services for the Urban Logistics Hotel scheduled to open in 2023.